autodesk-platform-services/aps-bim360-acc-reports/README.md

 # Description

 This sample application demonstrates how to extract models properties of Autodesk360/BIM360/Autodesk Construction Cloud (ACC) and generate a project dashboard.
 Also shows a nested view with 2d views of the model (if available).
-In the project tree of this sample, Autodesk360, BIM360 and ACC project are listed with different icons.

    <p align="center"><img src="/project_icon.png" width="200" ></p>